Saving money using the 80/20 rule

 You may have heard of the 80/20 rule, also known as the Pareto principle.
 It states that approximately 80% of the effects come from 20% of the causes.
 I’ve found this principle to hold up in my finances as well, with 85% of my expenses coming from my top 20 categories for spending.
 What does that mean for you?
 It means that if you want to save a lot of money, you need to focus on the top things you spend money on!
 Let’s dig into the data to show how you can save the most money with the least amount of effort.

 Saving Money Using the 80/20 Rule

 The graph at the top of the page represents my current expenses, specifically the top 20 expenses.
 Below is a detailed breakdown.
 Your expenses may be a little different, but I suspect many of the top categories will be similar.

 Top Expense Categories Organized by Percentage of Total

 |Utilities:Gas & Electric||3.0%|

 Next on my list is groceries.
-Ahh...groceries.
 We have a large family, 2 adults and 5 kids eat a lot of food!
-As a matter of fact, 12% of all my income is going towards that!!!
-So what could I do to reduce my grocery bill?
+As a matter of fact, 12 cents out of every dollar I spend is going towards groceries!!!
+So what could we do to reduce our grocery bill?
 Here are a few things that come to mind:

 - Milk, we drink a lot of milk, around a gallon a day.
 Might be able to reduce that.